Ema-SH/Insight-Stream/_posts/2025-12-06-insights-Why-OpenAI.md

  We learn traffic rules.
 We understand risks.
 We get a license.
  Why should AI be any different?
 <br>
-👉 That’s why in my workshops, I encourage four mindset shifts:
+👉 That’s why in my workshops, I encourage four mindset shifts:<br>
-1️⃣ Know what you’re using
+1️⃣ Know what you’re using<br>
- Understand what is Open AI, and its abilities and limitations to set healthy expectations.
+ Understand what is Open AI, and its abilities and limitations to set healthy expectations.<br>
-2️⃣ Digital security matters more than ever
+2️⃣ Digital security matters more than ever<br>
- Stronger passwords, 2FA, better data practices — especially when connecting multiple platforms together (e.g. when you start to do n8n 😬).
+ Stronger passwords, 2FA, better data practices — especially when connecting multiple platforms together (e.g. when you start to do n8n 😬).<br>
-3️⃣ Humans make the final call
+3️⃣ Humans make the final call<br>
  We ask the questions.
 We interpret the answers.
-We stay accountable.
+We stay accountable.<br>
-4️⃣ Risk assessment must include the audience
+4️⃣ Risk assessment must include the audience<br>
- Not just the creative process, but the real-world impact of how AI content is distributed and perceived.
+ Not just the creative process, but the real-world impact of how AI content is distributed and perceived.<br>
 <br>
 Highly appreciated that I got a chance to share all these in Oct. via a face-to-face workshop :D Meanwhile, I’m excited that new guidance in Asia (English) is on the way, and some of peers are thinking make an one in Mandarin — and I hope we can keep building a shared foundation through cross-community knowledge.